mciwing/mciwing.github.io/docs/data-science/data/preprocessing.md

 #### Z-Score Normalization

-Z-score normalization, also known as standardization, scales the data based on the mean and standard deviation of an attribute.
+Z-Score normalization, also known as standardization, scales the data based on the mean and standard deviation of an attribute.

 ???+ defi "Definition: Z-Score Normalization"